-That said, Staten Island is currently the fastest-growing borough in terms of population - it added almost 44,000 residents between 2000 and 2008 (9.8%), which translates into an annual growth rate of 1.23%.
+That said, changes is afoot.
+Staten Island is currently the fastest-growing borough in terms of population - it added almost over 10% to its population in the first decade of this century, which translates into an annual growth rate of 1.23%.
 At that rate, the idyllic, suburban atmosphere is not too long for this world.

-The NYC government splits Staten Island in 3 "community zones" (North Island, Mid-Island, South Island), but of course there are more fine divisions between the neighborhoods.
-As a very rough socio-ethnic guide, the North Island part is more African-American & Latino, while the Mid- and especially South Island tend to be Italian-American.
+The NYC government divides Staten Island in 3 "community zones" (North Island, Mid-Island, South Island), but of course, there are further, finer divisions between the individual neighborhoods.
+By way of a very rough socio-ethnic guide, you could say that the North Island is somewhat more African-American and Latino, while the Mid- and especially South Island tend to be Italian-American.
 All the usual disclaimers about simplifying and generalizing apply.